yegor256/xembly/README.md

 new Directives().xpath("//car").remove();
 ```

-The second option is preferable, because it is faster - there is
+The second option is preferable, because it is faster — there is
 no parsing involved.

 ### ADD

-`ADD` directive adds a new node to every node in the current node set.
+The `ADD` directive adds a new node to every node in the current node set.
 `ADD` expects exactly one mandatory argument, which is the name of
 a new node to be added (case sensitive):